Find out everything you need to know about the wedding invitation etiquette mistakes you’ll want to avoid.

 Each of your invitation suites should include either an RSVP insert or RVSP information directly on the invitation.
 Included in this information is your RSVP deadline.
 Setting a realistic deadline is paramount when it comes to finalizing your wedding day details.
 Depending on the size and style of your wedding, the day you absolutely need a final headcount will vary.
 That being said, you’ll want to make it at least three to four weeks before your wedding date.
 Doing so gives you and your vendors (caterers, florists, and the like) enough leeway to get an accurate count and prepare any last-minute details accordingly.

 Along with your deadline, let guests know how to RSVP.
 Include a pre-addressed and stamped envelope in your invitation suite so that they can mail back a reply, or direct them to a phone number, email address, or wedding website (if online RSVPing is an option) where they can respond.

 If your deadline is approaching (or has passed) and you haven’t heard back from a few people, it’s completely appropriate to remind them.
-Before panicking, remember that everyone gets busy and it’s nothing personal.
-Sometimes people just need a gentle reminder.
+Before panicking, remember that everyone gets busy—and it’s nothing personal.
+Sometimes people just need a gentle reminder—and it’s perfect in line with wedding RSVP etiquette for you to send that reminder.
 Depending on how much time you have until your wedding, wait one to two weeks after your deadline to start nudging guests.
 At that point, you can go line by line down your guest list and start personally seeking out responses.

 How you go about this depends on your relationship with each person.
 If someone’s a close friend or family member that you see often, simply ask them in person.
 For more distant relatives or friends that you don’t see as much, inquiring through a quick phone call, text, or email should do the trick.
 As for parents’ friends, or those with a similar connection, ask mom or dad (or whomever your mutual connection is) to reach out, as necessary.